 Sacred Clay possesses a percentage of clay particles below 0.2 microns in size.

-Monatomic Elements in Clays
+Monatomic Elements (Ormus) in Clays

 There is another mineral category not spoken much of in common geological circles, but highly regarded in esoteric sciences, quantum physics, alternative medicine, and even fuel cell technology.